What Are Ear Tubes?

 Myringotomy with insertion of ear tubes is an extremely common and safe procedure with minimal complications.
 When complications do occur, they may include:

-• Perforation – This can happen when a tube comes out or a long-term tube is removed and the hole in the tympanic membrane (ear drum) does not close.
+- Perforation – This can happen when a tube comes out or a long-term tube is removed and the hole in the tympanic membrane (ear drum) does not close.
 The hole can be patched through a minor surgical procedure called a tympanoplasty or myringoplasty.

-• Scarring – Any irritation of the eardrum (recurrent ear infections), including repeated insertion of ear tubes, can cause scarring called tympanosclerosis or myringosclerosis.
+- Scarring – Any irritation of the eardrum (recurrent ear infections), including repeated insertion of ear tubes, can cause scarring called tympanosclerosis or myringosclerosis.
 In most cases, this causes no problems with hearing.

-• Infection – Ear infections can still occur in the middle ear or around the ear tube.
+- Infection – Ear infections can still occur in the middle ear or around the ear tube.
 However, these infections are usually less frequent, result in less hearing loss, and are easier to treat – often only with ear drops.
 Sometimes an oral antibiotic is still needed.

-• Ear Tubes Come Out Too Early Or Stay In Too Long – If an ear tube expels from the ear drum too soon (which is unpredictable), fluid may return and repeat surgery may be needed.
+- Ear Tubes Come Out Too Early Or Stay In Too Long – If an ear tube expels from the ear drum too soon (which is unpredictable), fluid may return and repeat surgery may be needed.
 Ear tubes that remain too long may result in perforation or may require removal by the otolaryngologist.

-Consultation with an otolaryngologist (ear, nose, and throat surgeon) may be warranted if you or your child has experienced repeated or severe ear infections, ear infections that are not resolved with antibiotics, hearing loss due to fluid in the middle ear, barotrauma, or have an anatomic abnormality that inhibits drainage of the middle ear.
+Consultation with an otolaryngologist (ear, nose, and throat surgeon) may be warranted if you or your child has experienced repeated or severe ear infections, ear infections that are not resolved with antibiotics, hearing loss due to fluid in the middle ear, barotrauma, or have an anatomic abnormality that inhibits the drainage of the middle ear.

 Other factors to consider

 Especially in adults, most ear infections do not occur as an isolated medical problem.
 There may be obstructive swelling in the nose or in the throat anatomy behind the nose, called the nasopharynx.
 Such swelling can cause obstruction or inhibit the function of the Eustachian Tube which is necessary to maintain normal ear function.
 Repeated administration of antibiotics for ear infections without a careful examination and initiation of appropriate treatment for conditions in the nasopharynx is unwise and should not be recommended without careful evaluation by an ear, nose, and throat specialist.
-Frequently, the annoying and destructive process of repeated ear infection can be arrested with the use of less troublesome nasal treatments.
+Frequently, the annoying and destructive process of repeated ear infections can be arrested with the use of less troublesome nasal treatments.

-Frequently Asked Questions
+Frequently Asked Questions about Ear Tubes

 Are ear tubes really necessary?